-Regarding sensitive technologies, the ISB confirms that military and dual-use technologies as defined in the EU Dual-Use Regulation (EU 2021/821) and the EU Military Goods List (2020/C 85/01) are caught.
-The draft order in council (please refer to question 2.1) specifies and expands the scope of the sensitive technologies category.
-It adds the following technologies: quantum mechanics; semi-conductor technologies (including know-how regarding production, industrial production machines and design software); high-assurance identification technologies; and photonics.
-In addition, the draft order in council excludes from the scope of the ISB a small number of technologies and dual-use items, nevertheless included in the EU Dual-Use Regulation, such as certain graphite and ceramic materials and certain composite structures and laminates.
+Regarding sensitive technologies, the Vifo Act confirms that military and dual-use technologies as defined in the EU Dual-Use Regulation (EU 2021/821) and the EU Military Goods List (2020/C 85/01) are caught.
+The Decree on the scope of application of sensitive technology (please refer to question 2.1) specifies and expands the scope of the sensitive technologies category.
+It adds the following technologies: quantum mechanics; semi-conductor technologies (including know-how regarding production, industrial production machines and design software); high-assurance technologies; and photonics.
+In addition, the decree excludes a small number of technologies and dual-use items from the scope of the Vifo Act, even if they are included in the EU Dual-Use Regulation.
+It concerns products that are widely available, such as certain graphite and ceramic materials and certain composite structures and laminates.

-Finally, the order in council defines a category of "highly sensitive" technologies, comprising the newly added areas of semiconductors, quantum mechanics, high-assurance identification and photonics as well as some of the technologies already covered by the Dual-Use Regulation and the Military Goods List.
+Finally, the decree defines a category of "highly sensitive" technologies, comprising the newly added areas of semiconductors, quantum mechanics, high-assurance identification and photonics, as well as some of the technologies already covered by the Dual-Use Regulation and the Military Goods List.
 See question 3.1 for the lower notification threshold that applies to this category.

-2.4 How are terms such as 'foreign investor' and 'foreign investment' defined in the law?
+2.4 Are terms such as 'foreign investor' and 'foreign investment' defined in the law?

-The ISB catches all mergers and demergers, acquisitions, and other investments, whether by foreign or domestic investors, that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) only in case of very sensitive technologies, the acquisition or increase of significant influence over a relevant company.
-Therefore, the terms foreign investor and foreign investment are not defined in the ISB.
+The terms foreign investor and foreign investment are not defined in the Vifo Act.
+Such definitions are not necessary, as the Vifo Act catches all mergers and demergers, acquisitions, and other investments, whether by foreign or domestic investors, that result in (a) a change of control over a relevant company, (b) the acquisition of a relevant company, or (c) - only in case of very sensitive technologies - the acquisition or increase of significant influence over a relevant company.